cap-js-community/websocket/README.md

 ### WebSocket Format

-Per default the CDS websocket format is JSON, as CDS internally works with JSON objects.
-WS Standard and Socket.IO support JSON format.
+Per default the CDS websocket format is `json`, as CDS internally works with JSON objects.

+WS Standard and Socket.IO support JSON format as follows:

 - **WS Standard**: Message is serialized to a JSON object with format `{ event, data }`
 - **Socket.IO**: Events and JSON objects are intrinsically supported.
 No additional serialization is necessary.

 #### SAP Push Channel Protocol (PCP)

-CDS WebSocket module supports the SAP Push Channel Protocol (PCP) out-of-the-box, which looks as follows:
+CDS WebSocket module supports the SAP Push Channel Protocol (PCP) out-of-the-box.

+A PCP message has the following structure:

 ```text
 pcp-action:MESSAGE